Creating Accessible Documents

-- Check reading order of text boxes that are on the slide to see if they are read aloud or in correct reading order.
+- Check reading order of your texts on the slide to see if they are read aloud or in correct reading order.
 Use Outline pane to generate your text to ensure proper reading order.

 - If video or audio is embedded in your slides, make sure captions or transcripts are included

 - Information on the Notes pane will not be read.